 The trihalomethane element is usually a bi-product of chlorine and as such when the water Is chlorine free most of the substance is also absorbed by the filter.
 Activated carbon filters are quite good at filtering out the majority of oestrogen based substances but not to a degree of 100% removal.

 Fluoride is very hard to remove from water and usually takes a large scale ceramic filter to do the job fully or a reverse osmosis system.
-95% of the UK water utility companies do not add fluoride to the water supply, some areas of Anglian Waters supply area are injected with Sodium Fluoride which we strongly disagree with (maybe you're in their region?) .
-We cant guarantee that our filter removes fluoride fully.
-For effective fluoride removal a full Reverse osmosis system would be advised which can be costly.
+Public Health England states that around 10% of people in England live in areas where fluoride is added, so it's best to check on your water supplier's website to see if you're affected.
+We can't guarantee that our filter removes fluoride fully.
+For effective fluoride removal a full Reverse Osmosis system would be advised which can be expensive.

 The main difference is that Brita's products seem to remove minerals from water while making it slightly more acidic.
 Our filter adds electrolytes, anti-oxidants, minerals and alkalinity!
 Also the per litre filtering cost seems to be around the same, why not get more for your money?

 We recommend cleaning the jug regularly with soapy water, tap water sits in the reservoir and we all know that can get smelly over time.
 Never let soap get into the filter, always unscrew it and place it to the side when washing the jug.
 Do not use a dishwasher with the kinetic water filter, some soap and TLC are adequate.

 When going on holiday the best thing to do is to keep the filter immersed in water, unscrew it and place it in the jug filled with water, keep the reservoir aside.